 The true gem of the Saronic route, Hydra is the definition of tranquility and relaxation.
 No cars.
 No scooters.
 Just tiny cobbled lanes and donkeys.
 Hydra sits below a steep mountain slope in a sheltered bay offering breathtaking views.
 With all day to explore the beautiful town, throw on the runners and go for a hike to viewpoint, wander through the winding paths, with gorgeous stores selling handmade sterling silver jewelry, swimwear and clothing.
 Snack on delicious gelato, ice-cold fresh orange juice, gyros and pastries from traditional family run bakeries.

 Originally built in the shape of an amphitheatre, Poros hosts a lively waterfront and is famous for its stunning beaches.
 Sip on an ice-cold strawberry daiquiri whilst cooling off in the shallows.The waterfront where our yachts are docked is adorned with shops selling beautiful clothing, sterling silver jewelry and bits and pieces you may find useful along the trip.
 Indulge in a traditional Greek feast at Oasis Taverna and other bakeries where the spinach and feta spanakopita is an absolute must.

-The White route departs from Lavrio Marina, a small port town well versed in feeding hungry sailors and helping them stock up in the local supermarkets.
+Lavrio Marina is a starting point for the route and is a small port town well versed in feeding hungry sailors and helping them stock up in the local supermarkets.
 The marina is a 30-45 minute transfer from Athens Airport.

 and live on a yacht with friends.
 All are welcome—even if you've never sailed before.